brian-silabs/MCUPeripheralsDocumentation/HFRCO/README.md

 sort: 1
 ---

-# IADC
+# HFRCO

 {% include list.liquid all=true %}

 ## Documentation

-This folder holds side guides and tutorials related to IADC peripheral
+This folder holds side guides and tutorials related to the HFRCO peripheral

 ## Disclaimer